PhillipOdd/codechallenge1/README.md

 # codechallenge1
 # Student Code Generator

-This is a simple bit of code that takes in a value and returns a letter grade based on that value
+code1 is a simple bit of code that takes in a value and returns a letter grade based on that value code2 is a simple bit of code that detect the speed of a car and takes away point based on their speed over the speed limit or suspends their license

 ## Description